jeffreycwitt/pl339/docs/05-information-as-entropy.md

 </div>

 The tendency of the book paradigm is to record the **look**, and then expect the reader to understand the intention (meaning, semantics) behind this "look".
-That is, the reader is expected understand that the text in visualized in this or that way because the author intends the data, so formatted, to be understood as having this or that purpose/function.
+That is, the reader is expected understand that the text is visualized in this or that way because the author intends the data, so formatted, to be understood as having this or that purpose/function.

 But Shannon's pursuit of efficiency pushes us to think more precisely.
 Aren't we really just trying to communicate a data-type, which is a symbol with a finite set of symbols.
 If so, what if, instead of communicating the visual "look" of our text, expecting further interpretation, we could directly label the text with one of the data-types within the predefined set of data-types.